The Pap Test: Cervical Changes and Further Testing

 What happens next after an abnormal Pap or HPV test?

-An abnormal Pap or HPV test often calls for more testing, which often includes a biopsy.
-If the abnormality is minor (i.e. inflammation or HPV changes), your healthcare provider may choose to repeat the Pap test in a few months, as your own immune system may "clear" the HPV infection and a follow up Pap be normal.
-If the abnormalities do not clear or if they have gotten worse, you may need more testing.
+An abnormal Pap or HPV test often calls for more testing, which will most likely include a biopsy.
+If the changes are minor (i.e. inflammation or HPV changes), your healthcare provider may choose to repeat the Pap test in a few months, as your own immune system may "clear" the HPV infection.
+If the changes do not clear or if they have gotten worse, you may need more testing.
 Your provider may send you first for a colposcopy:

-Colposcopy - A colposcope is a lighted microscope that is used to magnify the cervical tissue during a pelvic exam.
+Colposcopy - A colposcope is a lighted microscope that is used to see the cervical tissue.
 The colposcope is used to see abnormal areas of the cervix and vagina that are too small to see with the naked eye.
 The whole transformation zone (described above) must be seen.
 The colposcopic exam is an office procedure and may be a bit more uncomfortable than a routine pelvic exam because of the pressure from the speculum lasting longer than a Pap test.
 The test takes 5 to 10 minutes to do.

 During the exam, the provider may take small samples of cervical tissue (biopsies), which are later looked at by a pathologist under a microscope.
 These biopsies will guide further testing and/or treatment.